toboid/correlation-id/readme.md

 npm i correlation-id --save
 ```

+## Compatibility
+v4x of this library requires a minimum node version of 12.17.0.
+For older node versions use v3.x.

 ## Simple example

 As demonstrated by this example, all calls to `getId()` within the same `withId()` block will return the same id.
 The id can be supplied, otherwise a v4 uuid will be generated.